DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 I think I will hold off on advancing any future until I meet with Donal, it is time to focus on my exams.

+#32

+I have implemented a midi file and implemented a tuner.
+Delighted with the new features.
+Now it is time to test and document my work and pray to god all goes well on the day.
+Happy days, happy days.